-The importance of grandparents in the lives of children can't be denied.
-Before our culture became so mobile, it was common for children to grow up surrounded by extended family, including one or both sets of grandparents; who often moved in with their adult children when they became frail.
+The importance of grandparents in the lives of children cannot be denied.
+Before our culture became so mobile, it was common for children to grow up surrounded by extended family, including one or both sets of grandparents.
+Seniors often moved in with their adult children and young grandkids when they became frail.

-In recent years—often because of economic issues—a reversal of this trend is bringing a significant number of families back to the idea of sharing responsibilities and, in some cases, living spaces.
+In recent years—often because of economic issues—a reversal of this trend has caused a significant number of families to return to the idea of sharing responsibilities and, in some cases, living spaces.

-According to Pew Research Social Trends, a record 57 million Americans, or 18 percent of the population of the United States, lived in multi-generational family households in 2012.
-That's double the number who lived in such households in 1980.
+According to a Pew Research Center Report, a record 60.6 million Americans, or 19 percent of the population of the United States, lived in multi-generational family households in 2014.
+That's more than double the number of such households in 1980.

-Threading its way through these changes, another type of grandparenting has quietly maintained a strong presence in our society: the grandparents who have become surrogate parents to their grandchildren because, for one reason or another, the parents cannot fulfill such a role.
-Their numbers are large and their influence is felt throughout the country.
-If not for them, their grandchildren would have had no familial anchor and, sometimes, no home.
+Another type of grandparenting has quietly maintained a strong presence in our society: grandparents who have become surrogate parents to their grandchildren because, for one reason or another, the parents cannot fulfill such a role.
+In 2015, more than 2.6 million grandparents were responsible for the care of their grandchildren.
+The influence of these “grandfamilies” is significant.
+Without them, thousands of children would have no familial anchor and, in some cases, no home.

-We see questions on the AgingCare.com forum from this generation much more frequently than we did in the past.
-Many of these young caregivers adore their grandparent(s), but they are left to navigate our complicated and inadequate elder support system while trying to make a life of their own.
+We see questions on AgingCare’s Caregiver Forum from this generation much more frequently than we did in the past.
+Many of these grandchildren adore their grandparent(s), but they are left to navigate complex medical and long-term care decisions while trying to make lives of their own.

-The first Grandparent's Day was deemed a national holiday in 1978 and has since been celebrated each year on the first Sunday after Labor Day.
-This special day is meant to honor the love between grandparents and grandchildren, as well as to help children become aware of the strength, information and guidance that the older adults in their lives can offer.
+Grandparents Day was deemed a national holiday in 1978 and is celebrated each year on the first Sunday after Labor Day.
+The purpose of this special day is to “honor grandparents, give them the opportunity to show love for their children’s children, and to help younger generations become aware of the strength, information and guidance that older people can offer.”